Millett in Allendale County, South Carolina — The American South (South Atlantic)

 Erected 2010 by The Friends of Speedwell Methodist Church.
 (Marker Number 3-13.)

 Location.
 33° 5.03′ N, 81° 32.5′ W. Marker is in Millett, South Carolina, in Allendale County.
-Marker is on Speedwell Church Road (State Highway 3-369) near Little Hell Road, on the right when traveling west.
-Touch for map.
-Along with the Marker being added, a state road designation sign (S 03-369) was added for the church driveway.
+Marker is on Speedwell Church Road (State Highway 3-369 Touch for map.
 Marker is in this post office area: Martin SC 29836, United States of America.
+Touch for directions.